 Ideally, your team has already put into place ground rules and fostered a remote-friendly culture in order to mitigate the challenges.

-A related consideration is whether an applicant has prior experience working remotely—if so, they tend to be more aware of potential pitfalls.
+A related consideration is whether an applicant has prior experience working remotely—if so, they tend to be more aware of potential pitfalls and helpful remote work tips.
 Confirm with your hiring manager what degree of past remote work experience is important for the role.
 Be sure to delve deeply into an applicant’s understanding of the pros and cons of full-time remote work.

 Top applicants are able to speak openly about their difficulties with remote work while also articulating why they have been or could be successful at it.

 Strong communication skills are a must-have for any competitive applicant, whether they’re planning to work remotely full-time or not.
 But, for remote work, where communication is almost exclusively digital, it becomes a special challenge—and, therefore, an even more important skill.
 Some of your best insight into an applicant’s communication skills comes from how they communicate during the recruiting process itself.
 Do they respond promptly to scheduling requests, or do they leave your coordinator hanging for a few days?
 Are their emails clear and well-written?

 However, you can go even further by designing your interview process to test for strong communication skills in particular contexts.
 For example, the Trello team conducts all interviews—even final stage interviews—exclusively over video calls.
 Besides reducing costs, this practice gives the applicant a sense of what it’s like to work at Trello.
 “I’ve had applicants that say, ‘Oh, I’m just not comfortable with a video call,’” says Marvin, “Well, I let them know—video calls will be a primary tool for communication, so in order for them to be successful here as a remote employee, they need to be comfortable with this tool and practice.”